johnventions/Arduino-Director/README.md

 ```
 After running "npm start", the application should open in your web browser at locahost:5000

-## Demo Video
-[Here is a demo video](https://www.youtube.com/watch?v=AfgRimX_5pM) of the interface running with 3 motors.
-The # of servos is only limited by the number of digital pins available on your device.

 ## Interface Tutorial
 ### Home screen